haechristine/TextualElementImpact/README.md

 More specifically, our analysis and predictive model will focus on the columns `'description'`, `'review'`, and `'ratings'`.

 ## Data Cleaning and Exploratory Data Analysis
-In order to make the given datasets easily accessible for our data science question, we will merge the 'ratings' and 'recipies' dataset into one cohesive master dataset.
+In order to make the given datasets easily accessible for our data science question, we will merge the `'ratings'` and `'recipies'` dataset into one cohesive master dataset.

-1. First we will split up the 'nutrition' column into the respective columns "[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]"
+1. First we will split up the `'nutrition'` column into the respective columns `"[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]"`

-2. We will then merge the two datasets using a left merge on 'recipe_id'.
+2. We will then merge the two datasets using a left merge on `'recipe_id'`.

 3. Then, we will fill in all ratings of 0 with np.nan.
-In this case, a rating of 0 implies a missing rating for that recipie.
+In this case, a rating of 0 implies a missing rating for that recipe.
 Therefore, in order to avoid bias and a potential misconception of a lower and actual average rating, we will fill in all ratings of 0 with np.nan.

 4. Next, we will create a Series containg the average rating per recipe and add that data into a new column within our already cleaned dataset.